-- IT User Daily use of word processing programs and using the Internet for jobrelated information; to - IT Super User Extensive use of IT tools in the development of spreadsheets (Excel, Access, SAS, etc.), databases and graphic-intensive publications.
+- IT User Daily use of word processing programs and using the internet for job-related information. - IT Super User Extensive use of IT tools in the development of spreadsheets (Excel, Access, SAS, etc.), databases and graphic-intensive publications.

-For the IT User, the work of some positions may include work requiring information technology knowledge and skills, and the work may involve applying related knowledge and skills.
+For the IT User, the work of some positions may include work requiring information technology knowledge and skills.
+The work may also involve applying related knowledge and skills.
 In most situations, IT systems are used as a tool that enhances the accomplishment of the assignment where the assignment itself is the work product or service.

 These positions may require technical knowledge and skill in the use of IT software and hardware systems.
-They may possess detailed knowledge, skills and abilities in the use of computing hardware and/or software to perform business specific activities.
-However, the position is not directly involved in developing, implementing, configuring, delivering, or supporting IT systems and services, which is a requirement of positions within the professional IT structure.
+They may possess detailed knowledge, skills, and abilities in the use of computing hardware and/or software to perform business specific activities.
+However, the position is not directly involved in developing, implementing, configuring, delivering, and/or supporting IT systems and services, which is a requirement of positions within the professional IT structure.

-For the IT Super User, (super/power users) the work is highly dependent upon, or facilitated by, the use of computers and computer software programs but the focus of the work is not primarily engaged in computer systems analysis and programming or other similarly skilled computer-related occupations.
+For the IT Super User (also known as power users), the work is highly dependent upon, or facilitated by, the use of computers and computer software programs, but the focus of the work is not primarily engaged in computer systems analysis and programming or other similarly skilled computer-related occupations.

-The work involves using computers for various processes that may include the development or analysis of extensive spreadsheets, the creation of graphic intensive publications, or other instances where Information Technology is used as a tool that enhances the accomplishment of the assignment or service.
+For Super Users, the work involves using computers for various processes that may include the development or analysis of extensive spreadsheets, the creation of graphic intensive publications, or other instances where Information Technology is used as a tool that enhances the accomplishment of the assignment or service.

-This includes an employee with advanced knowledge and skill in the use of IT systems and relied upon by coworkers for limited technical advice and assistance in the application of IT systems to the assignment area.
+This includes an employee with advanced knowledge and skill in the use of IT systems who is relied upon by coworkers for limited technical advice and assistance in the application of IT systems to the assignment area.
 It is the work of the position that is evaluated, not the incumbent's technical aptitude.

-A position incumbent may be a sophisticated or advanced IT user, however the position must be classified to the appropriate class series associated with the primary purpose of the position rather than to the IT Professional/Technical structure.
+A position incumbent may be a sophisticated or advanced IT user.
+However, the position must be classified to the appropriate class series associated with the primary purpose of the position rather than to the IT Professional/Technical structure.